-In the primary follicles, the follicular cells differentiate into cuboidal epithelium and become stratified called granulosa cells.
-The stroma by the follicle turns into a fibrous capsule - theca folliculi - divides in theca interna and theca externa.
+In the primary follicles, the follicular cells differentiate into cuboidal epithelium and become stratified, and are called granulosa cells.
+The stroma surrounding the follicle turns into a fibrous capsule - theca folliculi - divides in theca interna and theca externa.
 The theca and granulosa cells together synthesize estrogens.
 Most primary follicles degenerate without further development, while some primary follicles continue growing in size as the granulosa cells secrete estrogen-rich fluid.
 The fluid eventually forms one big cavity called the antrum.
 At this point, follicles are known as the secondary ovarian follicles.
-This happens when menstruation ends around day 5.
+This happens when menstruation phase ends around day 5.

 Around day 10, only one follicle survives.
 It increases in size and bulges from the ovarian surface.
 This is the follicle that will ovulate.
 The ovocyte in this secondary follicle is connected to the follicular wall with the help of a mound of granulosa cells called cumulus oophorus.
 The ovocyte and the corona radiata, the inner part of the cumulus oophorus cells, are separated by a thin gel-like layer of proteins and polysaccharides - zona pellucida.

-Under the stimulation of follicle-stimulating hormone from the anterior pituitary, the follicular cells secrete increasing estrogen amounts as the follicles grow.
+In response to stimulation by the follicle-stimulating hormone released from the anterior pituitary, the follicular cells secrete increasing amounts of estrogen as the follicles grow.
 The follicular cells produce estrogen from its precursor testosterone, supplied by a layer of cells immediately outside the follicle called the theca interna.